Technological and industrial history of Canada: Defence

-The early Electric Age (1880–1900)
+Early Electric Age (1880–1900)

 Energy and electricity

 Public electric lighting received its first Canadian demonstration in Manitoba at the Davis House hotel on Main Street, Winnipeg, March 12, 1873.
 In 1880, the Manitoba Electric and Gas Light Company was incorporated to provide public lighting and power and in 1893 the Winnipeg Electric Street Railway Company was established.
 Halifax had electric lights installed by the Halifax Electric Light Company Limited in 1881.
 The year 1883 saw the introduction of electric street lighting in Victoria, the first city in British Columbia to get public electric power.
 Vancouver got electricity in 1887.
 In 1884, the Royal Electric Company began offering commercial power to Montreal.
 Also in 1884, Saint John, New Brunswick was the first city in that province to have commercially available power delivered by the Saint John Electric Light Company.
 Edmonton's first power company was established in 1891 and placed street lights along the city's main street, Jasper Avenue.
 The power company was purchased by the Town of Edmonton in 1902 and to this day remains a municipal government enterprise known as EPCOR.

 Initially electricity was generated using a technique that produced direct current to DC.
 This type of current had the unfortunate property of being difficult to transmit long distances over wires.
 In 1897 Westinghouse established a manufacturing facility in Hamilton and began producing heavy alternating current (AC) generators and AC motors (based on Serbian-American inventor Nikola Tesla's induction motor) for the Canadian market.
 AC had an advantage in that it was more amenable to transmission over long distances.
 The competitor of that company, General Electric of Canada (1892), with production facilities in Peterborough, Ontario eventually followed suit.
 AC technology has been used for electrical transmission since that time.